ace-subido/css3-microsoft-metro-buttons/readme.md

  <hr>
  <h1>Developers</h1>
 <h3>LESS</h3>
 LESS makes us write CSS much more like functional programming and it trains us to solve problems that way.
 I use wearekiss's  <a href="http://www.wearekiss.com/simpless">SIMPLESS</a>.
 To know more about LESS visit http://www.lesscss.org.
+To access the LESS files, download the "less-branch" branch.
 <h3>Got a bug to report or a feature request?</h3>
 https://github.com/ace-subido/css3-microsoft-metro-buttons/issues is the perfect place for that.